Belinda is a founding trustee of National Numeracy and was elected chair in June 2015.

 Andy Haldane is the Chief Economist and the Executive Director of Monetary Analysis and Statistics at the Bank of England.
 He has responsibility for research and statistics across the Bank.

 Andy is Chairman and co-founder of Pro Bono Economics, a charity that matches volunteer economists with charitable projects, and has written extensively on domestic and international monetary and financial policy issues, publishing over 150 articles and four books.
 In 2014 he was named by Time Magazine as amongst the world's 100 most influential people.
+In 2018 Andy was appointed Chair of the Industrial Strategy Council.

 Wendy is a freelance writer and communications specialist with a background in journalism and broadcasting.
 She leads National Numeracy's communications activity.